-Tomato plants require watering especially when they are young seedlings or after they are transplanted into the garden.
+Tomato plants require watering, especially when they are young tomato seedlings or after they are transplanted into the vegetable garden.

 What Should You Do To Prevent Tomato Leaves Turning Yellow?

 As soon as you pick up the plant from the nursery, you should start a pest and disease prevention routine.

-Don’t purchase any plants already flowering or bearing fruit, since they have a harder time adapting to the new home than younger plants.
+Don’t purchase any tomato plants already flowering or bearing fruit since they have a harder time adapting to the new home than younger plants.

-For regular sprinklers that water the entire plant, do the watering in the morning to allow the plants to dry out before sundown.
+For regular sprinklers that much water the entire plant, do the watering in the morning to allow the plants to dry out before sundown.

 Is Your Soil Bad?

 While this may be a part of the problem, it’s important to understand that poor soil conditions can certainly be corrected.